lbod/delitetutorial/tutorials/beginner.md

     <my-first-element id="element" value="The Title"></my-first-element>

+For those who used the Dojo Toolkit Dijit framework previously, an important conceptual difference in delite is that the widget is the DOM node.
+Dijit widgets instead, had a property which referenced the DOM node.

 ###Registering

 `<my-first-element/>` doesn't constitute a custom element on it's own, it first needs to go through a registration process which is achieved using